tyang146/PokemonReviewAPI/README.md

 ## Technologies Used
 - C#
 - ASP.Net Core
-- NuGet
 - SQL Server

 ## Getting Started
 - Clone repo
 - Connect your database in appsettings.json file
-- Add-Migration or/and Update-Database
+- Add-Migration or/and Update-Database using package manager console
 - To seed data run "dotnet run seeddata" in terminal
 - Else run solution in Visual Studio